smartboyhw/ibus-cangjie-web/index.rst

 To make it as easy as possible to start using IBus Cangjie, we compiled the installation instructions on :doc:`a dedicated page <install>`.

-IBus Cangjie provides :doc:`a great user experience <discover>` already, but if you find a bug, be sure to `report it`_.
+IBus Cangjie aims to provide :doc:`a great user experience <discover>`, but if you find a bug, be sure to `report it`_.

 If you have a question, be sure to check our :doc:`FAQ <faq>`.
 If you can't